digital-loukoum/cox/README.md

-# cox-svelte
+# cox

-Cox is an modern fully-typed Typescript library to handle internationalisation.
+Cox is an modern fully-typed Typescript and SvelteKit library to handle internationalisation.

-Cox-svelte is an adapter of the Cox library for the front-end framework Svelte.

 Comparing to standard internationalisation libraries, it has the following features: